Tomb Raider III: Gameplay

 A significant portion of the game takes place underwater.
 Some pools are inhabited by piranhas that can kill Lara within seconds, while others have streams with currents that can pull her in a fixed direction, preventing the player from being able to swim back or grab onto a ledge.
 Furthermore, the water in the Antarctica levels is too cold for Lara to swim through for more than a few seconds.
 The player can also wade through quicksand, but at the risk of drowning Lara.
 Some levels require the player to use vehicles.
 For example, the kayak helps Lara fight her way down rapids in the Madubu Gorge level, while an underwater propeller unit allows her to explore deep water areas in the Lud's Gate level.
 Other vehicles include a quad bike, a boat, and minecarts.
 Flares may be used to explore darkened areas.
 Ammunition, flares, and health recovery items are dispersed among the levels to help players increase their resources.
-The game features a tutorial level where the player can practice Lara's moves and combat abilities.
+The game features a tutorial level where the player can practise Lara's moves and combat abilities.

 Plot

-A corporation called RX Tech excavates the crash site of a meteorite that impacted on Antarctica millions of years ago and finds strange Rapa Nui-like statues alongside the grave of one of HMS Beagle's sailors.
+A corporation called RX-Tech excavates the crash site of a meteorite that impacted on Antarctica millions of years ago and finds strange Rapa Nui-like statues alongside the grave of one of HMS Beagle's sailors.
 Meanwhile, archaeologist-adventurer Lara Croft is searching for an artefact known as the Infada Stone in the ruins of an ancient Indian Hindu temple once inhabited by the Infada tribe.
-After taking the artefact from a researcher working for RX Tech, Lara is approached by RX Tech scientist Dr. Willard, who explains that Polynesians came across a meteorite crater in Antarctica thousands of years ago and found that it held incredible power.
+After taking the artefact from a researcher working for RX-Tech, Lara is approached by RX-Tech scientist Dr. Willard, who explains that Polynesians came across a meteorite crater in Antarctica thousands of years ago and found that it held incredible power.
 Using rock from the meteorite, they crafted four crystalline artefacts, one of which is the Infada Stone.
 They fled Antarctica for unknown reasons, but in the 19th century, a group of sailors travelling with Charles Darwin came to Antarctica and rediscovered the artefacts.
 The four artefacts were distributed across the globe.
 Dr. Willard has been able to track the artefacts by using the diary of one of the sailors.
 Lara agrees to help him find the other three.